awsdocs/aws-datasync-user-guide/doc_source/create-locations-cli.md

 ## Creating an Amazon EFS location<a name="create-location-efs-cli"></a>

-Use the following procedure to create an Amazon EFS location by using the AWS CLI\.
-An EFS location is the endpoint for an Amazon EFS file system, which defines an EFS file system that can be read from or written to\.
-You can also create an EFS location by using the console\.
-For more information, see [Creating a location for Amazon EFS](create-efs-location.md)\.
+A *location* is the endpoint for an Amazon EFS file system that can be read from or written to\.
+You can also create this kind of location by using the console\.
+For more information, see [Creating an Amazon EFS location](create-efs-location.md)\.

-**To create an Amazon EFS location by using the CLI**
+**To create an Amazon EFS location by using the AWS CLI**

 1. If you don't have an Amazon EFS file system, create one\.
 For information about how to create an EFS file system, see [Getting started with Amazon Elastic File System](https://docs.aws.amazon.com/efs/latest/ug/getting-started.html) in the *Amazon Elastic File System User Guide*\.